 If you want to dance …

 You can get your goove on in just about any of the area’s bars, but there are a few that lend themselves to more moving and shaking.
 Envy Nightclub (420 E. College Ave. – Note: Envy is only open on the weekends in the summer) has a lit dance floor in between upstairs and downstairs bars.
-Indigo (112 W. College Ave.) offers an option to pre-pay the cover, skip the line and head straight to the dance floor.
+The Basement Nightspot (112 W. College Ave.) offers is a popular option with students and young professionals that allows you to head straight to the dance floor.
 And The Shandygaff (212 E. College Ave. – entrance on Calder Way) is the oldest option with perhaps the most diverse musical selections.

 Hi-Way Pizza West